 In 2004 MORECAMBE BAND celebrated its Centenary.
-Imagine our surprise then when earlier this year (2011) documents were discovered showing the Band in existence in 1894.
+Imagine our surprise then when in 2011 documents were discovered showing the Band in existence in 1894.
 (See copyof an Appeal letter dated 28thJune 1894.)
 It is almost certain that the Band was formed prior to 1894, and we are currently searching through old newspapers trying to find a more exact birth date.
 (Update Feb 2012 from BV) On Feb 22 1888, the town newspaper carried an article thus “following the collapse of the former brass band, the trustees are contemplating the formation of a new Brass band.
 Charles Waller (President) invites promises of subscriptions”

 Records are quite sparse for the long period up to the 1970’s but following the reorganisation of local government in 1974 the band changed its name to MORECAMBE & HEYSHAM SILVER BAND.

 Under the baton of John Fleming, the conductor for many years, the band reached the Section 4 National Band Finals in 1979.
 The year 1984 signalled the arrival of a new musical director, Stephen R. Tarry, F.L.C.M., G.L.C.M. and almost immediately the band’s contesting fortunes took a dramatic upward turn.
 The band rapidly gained promotion from section 4 to section 1 Nationally and Championship section in the North West Region.
 They reached the National Finals in London in 1986, 1987, and 1991.
 They again played at the National Finals and were placed 3rd in section 2 in 1993, a very creditable achievement.